JDavid15/TorresJonathan_CardMatchGame/README.md

 To its simple, you will be showed cards and you must memorise the position of the cards.
 Then select and match those cards

 Requirements: This app requires a Iphone or an Apple Table.

-Bugs: Has not been Updated for Swift 4